lakshayrao3114/lakshayrao3114/README.md

 - 🌱 I’m currently learning **Python and React**

-- 🤝 I’m looking for help with [Internships](In web development and software development)
+- 🤝 I’m looking for help with Internships in web development and software development.

 - 💬 Ask me about **HTML , CSS , JAVASCRIPT , TAILWIND CSS , C++ , DATA STRUCTURES**